defektive/defektive.github.io/content/docs/Code Review/_index.md

 ## Code Review

-Here are some hopefully easiy wins when looking at code.
+Here are some hopefully easily wins when looking at code.
 Lets start with some simple language agnostic things to check for.

 ### Secrets in code and git history